What is secretin therapy?

 What is secretin therapy used for?

 Supporters of this therapy claim that secretin therapy can reduce the behaviour characteristics of autism.
-Secretin therapy might also be used to work out how well someone’s pancreas is functioning or to pick up problems in their digestive system.
+They also say that secretin therapy can be used to assess pancreas function or to identify digestive problems.

 Where does secretin therapy come from?

-This therapy comes from observations of three autistic children.
-These three children were given secretin when they were having endoscopies.
+This therapy comes from observations of 3 autistic children.
+These 3 children were given secretin when they were having endoscopies.
 It was claimed that the dose of secretin led to improvements in their behaviour.
 As a result, secretin gained popularity as a potential therapy for autistic children.

 What is the idea behind secretin therapy?

 This therapy is based on the idea that problems with the stomach and digestion in autistic children can interfere with their ability to focus on and develop skills like communicating with others.

 It’s claimed that when these digestion problems are managed, autistic children are ‘freed up’ to focus on developing skills.

 What does secretin therapy involve?

 This therapy involves giving the person an injection of either natural or synthetic secretin.

 There are no standard therapeutic guidelines about the use of secretin as a therapy for autistic children.
 Most studies have given people a single dose.
 Others have given more than one dose (usually 4-6 weeks apart).

 Does secretin therapy help autistic children?

 Secretin therapy doesn’t help children.
 High-quality research has shown that this therapy is ineffective or might be harmful.

 Australian and international guidelines say that secretin therapy should not be used as a therapy for autistic children.

 Who practises this method?